mslabysz/Java-Party/README.md

 ## Acknowledgments

-This project was build with help of YouTube channel "Jak nauczyc sie programowania".
+This project was built with help of YouTube channel "Jak nauczyc sie programowania".